erikrikarddaniel/biomakefiles/doc/running_diamond_megan.md

 # Running Diamond/MEGAN

-MEGAN is an annotation tool based on BLAST alignments to some database or similar.
+MEGAN is an annotation tool based on BLAST alignments to a database like NCBI's RefSeq.

-It is thought to work on reads, which means it is quantitative directly.
+It is meant to work on reads, which means it is quantitative directly.
 This means BLAST is out of the question for any modern dataset, but an alternative aligner, Diamond, has been developed by Benjamin Buchfink in collaboration with the main author of MEGAN: Daniel Huson.
 Diamond is around five *orders of